 - 1,385 were admitted into a rehab center for cocaine addiction.

 Most rehab centers in Massachusetts offer treatment for many addiction issues and have unique programs for treating a wide range of populations.
 Although some facilities may target one type of addiction or a certain population of those struggling with addiction, this usually isn’t the case.

-Other Ways to Get Help & Massachusetts Resources
+Resources for Rehab in Massachusetts & Other Ways to Get Help

 Massachusetts offers other free resources for those struggling with a drug or alcohol addiction, such as the following: